snoopconsulting/metrics-alarms/README.md

-Alarms for Metrics: An Extension for the Metrics Library, to set up alarms
+Alarms for Metrics: An Extension for the Metrics Library to set up alarms
 --------------------

-This is a Java library that enhances <a href=”http://metrics.codahale.com/”>Metrics Version 2</a> and <a href=”https://github.com/addthis/metrics-reporter-config”>metrics-reporter-config</a> to be able to:
+This is a Java library that enhances [Metrics Version 2](http://metrics.codahale.com/) and [Metrics-reporter-config](https://github.com/addthis/metrics-reporter-config) to be able to:

 * define alarms triggered when some monitored value goes over, below some value, or out of a given range.